base4nfdi/dmp4nfdi-website/content/about/_index.md

       title: What is DMP4NFDI?
       subtitle: DMP4NFDI is the basic service for all consortia.
 We support consortia with DMPs and SMPs.
       text: |
-        DMP4NFDI is your centralized solution for creating and managing Data Management Plans (DMPs) and Software Management Plans (SMPs) within the NFDI.
-As a Basic Service, we address critical gaps in infrastructure by hosting the open-source tool RDMO, enabling consortia to create discipline-specific, standardized, and interoperable templates tailored to their needs.
+        DMP4NFDI is your centralised solution for creating and managing Data Management Plans (DMPs) and Software Management Plans (SMPs) within the NFDI.
+As a Basic Service, we address critical gaps in infrastructure by hosting the open-source tool Research Data Management Organiser (RDMO), enabling consortia to create discipline-specific, standardised, and interoperable templates tailored to their needs.
+      # DMP4NFDI is a centralised Basic Service for managing data management plans (DMPs) and software management plans (SMPs) across the NFDI.
+It host the open-source DMP tool Research Data Management Organiser (RDMO), coordinate template creation, standardise content, and offer guidance and support to consortia staff responsible for DMPs.
+The service aims to enhance communication among stakeholders, support data collection and review processes, and foster interoperability by engaging consortia early on to refine requirements and develop standardised DMP templates.
+Ultimately, DMP4NFDI seeks to maximise the benefits of widespread DMP adoption by promoting interoperability and integration across the NFDI's research data ecosystem.
     design:
       columns: '1'